 Bond has left active service and is enjoying a tranquil life in Jamaica.
 His peace is short-lived when his old friend Felix Leiter from the CIA turns up asking for help.
 The mission to rescue a kidnapped scientist turns out to be far more treacherous than expected, leading Bond onto the trail of a mysterious villain armed with dangerous new technology.

-Underlining that rather delicious old-school plot premise is Daniel Craig (and his nifty Converse shoes), Spectre‘s returning Léa Seydoux (Dr. Madeleine Swann), Naomie Harris (Moneypenny) and the much welcome confirmation that Ben Whishaw (Q), Rory Kinnear (Tanner), Ralph Fiennes (M) and Jeffrey Wright (Felix Leiter) are returning to support Bond and Bond 25.
+Underlining that rather delicious old-school plot premise is Daniel Craig (and his nifty Converse shoes), Spectre‘s returning Léa Seydoux (Dr. Madeleine Swann), Naomie Harris (Moneypenny) and the much welcome confirmation that Ben Whishaw (Q), Rory Kinnear (Tanner), Ralph Fiennes (M) and Jeffrey Wright (Felix Leiter) are returning to support Bond and No Time to Die.
 The Whitehall Avengers are very much to assemble once again in what could well be an endgame for Craig, but maybe not for them just yet.
 Also joining Craig, Seydoux and Harris under the Goldeneye roof were the newest actors to join the Bond stable.
 Playing Paloma is Spanish-Cuban actress Ana De Armas (Blade Runner 2049, Knives Out) and in the role of Nomi is British actress Lashana Lynch (Captain Marvel, Bulletproof).
 Both actresses continue EON’s long-held eye for casting actors on the cusp of greater things.
 Lynch has just been seen on movie screens as Brie Larson’s best pal in the box-office spring hit Captain Marvel (2019).
-Armas is about to star with Pedro Pascal (The Mandalorian) in Wasp Network and Daniel Craig in Rian Johnson’s Knives Out (the trailer of which is gloriously using ‘Live and Let Die’ as its anthem).
+Armas is now starring with Pedro Pascal (The Mandalorian) in Wasp Network and stole Rian Johnson’s Knives Out opposite Daniel Craig.
 No Time to Die also marks the first time in the franchise’s history a leading lady is returning to the same role and in the subsequent film.
 A long rumoured, but never used device of so many Bond films, it is the twenty-fifth chapter that finally grants 007 some romantic (or not) continuity.
 Early assumptions ponder how Seydoux’s Swann could be a briefer role than before – with Armas’s Paloma stepping in to take Bond’s heart for this ride.
 But what if it isn’t?
 A madeleine cake was famously referenced at the beginning of Proust’s Swann’s Way – when the subject marks how a nostalgia-making madeleine brings back a tumult of hard emotions and childhood remembrances.
 Swann’s Way was also the first chapter of Proust’s In Search of Lost Time (À la Recherché Du Temps Perdu, 1913) which translates as the more familiar Remembrance of Things Past.
 What if Madeleine Swann is the first Bond woman to dominate two films and close Craig’s tenure with some soulful-minded continuity because of those things past?
 Time will tell.